* This site is closed. No further updates are being made here. See my new website replacing this site. Visions4 Magazine *

 In other words, the wire grid was much more transparent and this tube was as bright as a conventional black and white television of the time.
 Another big advantage of the Chromatron tube was in theory, it had perfect registration with no convergence requirements because it used just one gun.
 The Chromatron was said to be less expensive to manufacture, used fewer parts, smaller and lighter.

-On June 2, 1953, the first color television telecast in England was conducted using an experimental field sequential system developed by Pye and Chromatic Television Labratory.
+On June 2, 1953, the first color television telecast in England was conducted using an experimental field sequential system developed by Pye and Chromatic Television laboratory.
 Televisions with Chromatron tubes were set up in a children’s hospital to view the coronation of Queen Elizabeth II.
 The New York Times reported that a Chromatic representative concluded the test was a complete success.
+Newspaper clip courtesy of the Tipton Tribune, Indiana, June 2, 1953

-Here is a 1953 specification sheet from Chromatic Television Labratory.
+Here is a 1953 specification sheet from Chromatic Television laboratory.

 Update September 2, 2014: Here is a Chromatron Trade PDF by Chromatic Televisions Laboratory Inc., courtesy of the Smithsonian Museum of American History.
 On page 10, this author learned for the first time that Chromatic was developing beam index CRT’s as well.
 We annotated the text where this information appears.
 The PDF file is reversed starting with page 27.
 Just scroll down to page 1.
 View PDF.